matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 This approach works fine for spherical coordinate plots, where the *z* axis is special;
 however, it leads to a kind of 'gimbal lock' when looking down the *z* axis: the plot reacts differently to mouse movement, dependent on the particular orientation at hand.
-Also, 'roll' cannot be controlled.
+Also, the 'roll' axis about the viewing direction cannot be controlled.

 As an alternative, there are various mouse rotation styles where the mouse manipulates a virtual 'trackball'.
-In its simplest form (``mouserotationstyle: trackball``), the trackball rotates around an in-plane axis perpendicular to the mouse motion (it is as if there is a plate laying on the trackball; the plate itself is fixed in orientation, but you can drag the plate with the mouse, thus rotating the ball).
+In its simplest form (``mouserotationstyle: trackball``), the trackball rotates around an in-plane axis perpendicular to the mouse motion (it is as if there is a flat plate laying on a trackball; the plate itself is fixed in orientation, but you can drag the plate with the mouse, thus rotating the ball).
-This is more natural to work with than the ``azel`` style; however, the plot cannot be easily rotated around the viewing direction - one has to move the mouse in circles with a handedness opposite to the desired rotation, counterintuitively.
+This is more natural to work with than the ``azel`` style; however, it is difficult and unintuitive to control roll with it.

 A different variety of trackball rotates along the shortest arc on the virtual sphere (``mouserotationstyle: sphere``).
-Rotating around the viewing direction is straightforward with it: grab the ball near its edge instead of near the center.
+Rotating roll is straightforward with it: grab the ball near its edge instead of near the center.

 Ken Shoemake's ARCBALL [Shoemake1992]_ is also available (``mouserotationstyle: Shoemake``);
-it resembles the ``sphere`` style, but is free of hysteresis, i.e., returning mouse to the original position returns the figure to its original orientation; the rotation is independent of the details of the path the mouse took, which could be desirable.
-However, Shoemake's arcball rotates at twice the angular rate of the mouse movement (it is quite noticeable, especially when adjusting roll), and it lacks an obvious mechanical equivalent; arguably, the path-independent rotation is not natural (however convenient), it could take some getting used to.
+it resembles the ``sphere`` style, but has the benefit of being free of hysteresis, such that returning the mouse to the original position returns the figure to its original orientation.
+This path independence of the rotation has the nice property of being able to 'undo' an errant rotation.
+However, Shoemake's arcball rotates at twice the angular rate of the mouse movement (noticeable especially when adjusting roll), and it lacks an obvious mechanical equivalent; arguably, the path-independent rotation is not natural and it could take some getting used to.
-So it is a trade-off.
+So there is a trade-off.

-Henriksen et al. [Henriksen2002]_ provide an overview.
+Henriksen et al. [Henriksen2002]_ and Shambaugh [Shambaugh2024]_ provide overviews.
 In summary:

 .. list-table::
    :width: 100%